abhikushh/PLAYING_ROBOT/README.md

 # ROBOCON-2018
 Robocon is organised by Asia-Pacific Broadcasting Union (ABU).
-In the competition robots compete to complete a task within a set period of time.
+In the competition robots compete to complete a task within a set period of time.According to theme ,We make two robots one is autonomous and second is manual bot.